-Multiple carried by the duplication may contribute to
+Multiple CYP genes carried by the P450 duplication may contribute to resistance

 The relative importance of the P450s carried by the duplication in deltamethrin survival was then examined by RNA interference.
 Direct dsRNA injections in adult females of the IR0F line were used to specifically knock down the five CYP6 genes showing sufficient expression to be detected by RNA-seq (CYP6BB2, CYP6-like AAEL026582, CYP6-like AAEL017061, CYP6P12v1 and CYP6P12v2).
 Such approach allowed reaching an acceptable silencing specificity and a moderate silencing efficiency (from 42.2% for AAEL017061 to 69.7% for AAEL026582).
 Comparative deltamethrin bioassays performed on dsCYP6-injected mosquitoes and dsGFP-injected controls suggested that the two first CYP gene of the duplicated cluster (CYP6BB2 and CYP6-like AAEL026582) contribute to deltamethrin survival (see methods and results in Supplementary file 6).
-However, data generated across multiple injection experiments were not fully conclusive because a high mortality was frequently observed in dsGFP-injected controls and because the increased observed in dsCYP-injected mosquitoes were relatively low due to the moderate silencing efficiency and the presence of the kdr 1011Met allele in the IR0F line.
+However, data generated across multiple injection experiments were not fully conclusive because a high mortality was frequently observed in dsGFP-injected controls and because the increased mortalities observed in dsCYP-injected mosquitoes were relatively low.
+Such low mortality variations upon dsCYP6 injection were likely due to the moderate silencing efficiency and the presence of the kdr 1011Met allele in the IR0F line.

-The duplication is hardly retained by selection in presence of the 1011 allele
+The P450 duplication is hardly retained by selection in presence of the Kdr 1011 allele

 The co-occurence of the P450 duplication and the Ile1011Met kdr mutation in the IR0F resistant line was taken as an opportunity to compare their responses to deltamethrin selection.
 Four independent lines obtained from ‘Bora-Bora x IR0F’ F3 offspring and representing two replicated selection regimes (selected lines: SelA and SelB, non-selected lines: NSA and NSB) were compared for their resistance level, CYP6BB2 copy number and kdr 1011Met allele frequency (Figure 5).